-The California Department of Transportation (Caltrans) has prepared this Initial Study with proposed Negative Declaration (IS/ND) and proposed Section 4(f) de minimis determination which examines the potential environmental effects of a proposed project on United States Highway 101 (U.S. 101) in Del Norte County, California.
+The California Department of Transportation (Caltrans) has prepared this Initial Study with Negative Declaration (IS/ND) and Final Section 4(f) de minimis determinations which examines the potential environmental effects of a proposed project on United States Highway 101 (U.S. 101) in Del Norte County, California.
 Caltrans is the lead agency under the California Environmental Quality Act (CEQA).
 This document tells you why the project is being proposed, how the existing environment could be affected by the project, the potential impacts of the project, and proposed avoidance, minimization, and/or mitigation measures.
+The draft Initial Study and Section 4(f) determination circulated to the public between December 17, 2019, and January 16, 2020.
+Comments received during this period are included in Appendix M. Elsewhere throughout this document, a vertical line in the margin indicates a change made since the draft document circulation.
+Minor editorial changes and clarifications have not been so indicated.
+This document may be downloaded at the following website: https://lastchancegrade.com/app\pages/view/50